InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 - Use this Google Collab [https://aka.ms/InseadGenAI](https://aka.ms/InseadGenAI)

-- Add your secrets ( Key and organization ) in the left panel in Google Collab here
+- Add your secrets ( Key and organization from Open AI SK-XXX and org-xxxxxx ) in the left panel in Google Collab

-So you will have to manage python language , don't be afraid you will have help !! :smiling_face_with_three_hearts:
+So you will have to use python language , don't be afraid you will have help !! :smiling_face_with_three_hearts: ( Gen Ai Help also )

 ### OpenAi Account